laurentb/symfttpd/README.md

 * `--all` or `-A`: Listen on all interfaces (overrides `--bind`)
 * `--bind=<port>` or `-b<ip>`: Listen on a specific IP (default is `127.0.0.1`)
 * `--path=<path>`: Use a different project path (default is current dir)
+* `--tail` or `t`: Display server logs in the console (like the UNIX `tail` command would do)
+* `--no-color` or `C`: Disable colored output
+    (also automatically disabled if the output is piped)
+* `--single-process` or `-s`: Do not try to run lighttpd in another process (not recommended, you will lose auto-reloading of the rewriting rules)

 ## mksymlinks

 If you don't want to spend time with repetitive symlink creation each time you set up a new project, then this tool is for you.

 ### Quick start